Joontae-Kim/Nuxt-Bootstrap-Dashboard/README.md

 3. `config.breakpoints`
-In Nuxtrap, Extend the breakpoints of the bootstrap 4.
+In Nuxtrap, Extend the bootstrap 4's default breakpoints. extended breakpoints scss variables is placed in `/assets/styles/library/_library.scss`.
 Read More the Section **Configuring defaults** and **Setting new configuration values** in https://bootstrap-vue.org/docs/reference/settings#default-bootstrapvue-configuration.

 ```scss
 $grid-breakpoints: (